TricolorHen061/bwbdocs/docs/blacklisting.rst

 * link sublist

 "exact-match" word sublist
     A list for words.
 The bot will only block words in this sublist if it finds an **exact** match of the word in the message.
-For exmaple, if you add the word "test" to this sublist, it will only block "test", not "testing", "tested", or any other variation.
+For exmaple, if you add the word "test" to this sublist, it will only block "test", not "testing", "tested", or any other variant.

 "in-word-match" word sublist
     A list for words.
 This does the exact opposite of the above sublist; it blocks if it finds a word **anywhere** in the message.
 For example, if you add "test" to this list, it'll block "test", "testing", "tested", or any other variant.